Ben van Berkel

-Ben van Berkel (born 1957) is a Dutch architect; founder and principal architect of the architectural practice UNStudio.
+Ben van Berkel (born January 25, 1957) is a Dutch architect.
+He is the founder and principal architect of the architectural practice UNStudio.
 With his studio he designed, among others, the Erasmus Bridge in Rotterdam, the Moebius House in the Netherlands, the Mercedes-Benz Museum in Stuttgart, Germany, Arnhem Central Station, the Singapore University of Architecture and Design, Raffles City in Hangzhou and numerous other buildings.

 Biography

 Ben van Berkel studied architecture at the Rietveld Academy in Amsterdam, and at the Architectural Association in London, receiving the AA Diploma with Honours in 1987.

 In 1988 he and Caroline Bos set up an architectural practice in Amsterdam named Van Berkel & Bos Architectuurbureau, which realized, amongst other projects, the Karbouw office building and the Erasmus Bridge in Rotterdam.
 In 1998 van Berkel and Bos relaunched their practice as UNStudio, where UN stands for "United Network".

 Ben van Berkel has lectured and taught at many architectural schools around the world.
 He has led Diploma Units at the Berlage Institute in Rotterdam (1992-1993) and the Architectural Association in London (1999).
 Before his role as dean at the Städelschule in Frankfurt (2001-2016), he was Visiting Professor at Columbia University, Princeton University and Harvard University.
 In 2011, Ben van Berkel was appointed the Kenzo Tange Chair at the Harvard Graduate School of Design.
 Central to his teaching is the inclusive approach of architectural works integrating virtual and material organisation and engineering constructions.

 Ben van Berkel has received many personal awards and affiliations, such as the Eileen Gray Award (1983); the British Council Fellowship (1986); the Charlotte Köhler Award (1991); Member of Honor of the Bund Deutscher Architekten (1997); the 1822-Kunstpreis 2003 (Mercedes-Benz Museum, Stuttgart) (2003); the Charles Jencks Award (2007); the Honorary Fellowship AIA (2013); and the Kubus Award (2016).
 Dutch Designer of the Year (2019).